evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 However, each such Report is static.
 To see trends over time, you need a monitoring dashboard!

 {% hint style="info" %}
-**Want to reuse this script for your data?**  If you replace the toy dataset for your data, increase the `i`, or add more metrics, we recommend sending Reports one by one instead of running a script.
-Otherwise you might hit Rate Limits when sending many Reports together.
-For free trial users, the limit on the single data upload is 50MB; for paying users is 500MB.
+**Want to reuse this script for your data?**  If you try replacing the toy dataset for your data, increasing the `i`, or adding more metrics, it's best to send Reports one by one instead of running a script.
+Otherwise, you might hit Rate Limits when sending many Reports together.
+For free trial users, the limit on the single data upload is 50MB; for paying users, it is 500MB.
 Snapshot size varies based on metrics and tests included.
 {% endhint %}

 ## 6. Add monitoring Tabs

 Monitoring Dashboard helps observe trends.
 It pulls selected values from individual Reports to show them over time.
 You can add multiple individual monitoring panels and organize them using Tabs.

-For a simple start, you can use Tab templates which are pre-built combinations of monitoring panels.
+For a simple start, you can use Tab templates, which are pre-built combinations of monitoring panels.
 You can choose:
 * **Data Quality Tab**: displays data quality metrics (nulls, duplicates, etc.).
 * **Columns Tab**: shows descriptive statistics for each column over time.
 * **Data Drift Tab**: illustrates the share of drifting features over time.

-To add these pre-built Tabs, enter "Edit" mode in the top right corner of the Dashboard and click the plus sign to add a new Tab.
-Then, choose the desired Tab template.
+To add these pre-built Tabs, enter "Edit" mode in the top right corner of the Dashboard, and click the plus sign to add a new Tab.
+Then, choose the Tab template.
 You will then observe how the data in the Reports changed over 10 days.

 ## 7. Add custom Panels [OPTIONAL]

 You can also add individual monitoring panels one by one.
 You can:
-* Add them to existing or a new Tab.
+* Add them to an existing or a new Tab.
 * Choose the panel type, including Line Plot, Bar Plot, Histogram, Counter, etc.
 * Customize panel name, legend, etc.

 {% hint style="info" %}
 **You can only view values stored inside snapshots.**  In our example, these are values related to data drift and quality.
-You can't see model quality metrics yet, even if you add a panel of this type, since there is no such data in a snapshot.
-However, once you add new snapshots - for example, with `ClassificationPreset()`.
+You can't see model quality metrics yet, since there is no such data in a snapshot.
+If you add a panel for model quality metrics, it will be empty.
+To populate, you must add more snapshots, for example, with `ClassificationPreset()`.
 {% endhint %}

 Say, you want to add a new “Summary” Tab and add a couple of panels:
-* the number of inferences over time.
+* inferences over time.
-* the share of drifting features over time.
+* share of drifting features over time.

 You can add panels both in the UI or using the Python API.